JustinLove/live_game_input_refactor/README.md

 # Live Game Input Refactor

-Replaces big knarly functions with small moddable ones.
+Replaces big knarly mouse functions with small moddable ones.

-## Features

-- Rainbows
-- Unicorns
+I'm not entirely happy with the initial way functions fell apart, so it may undergo drastic changes.